London 2012 Olympics puts U.K. at heightened risk for pandemic

 Britain's crowded cities, growing population and large volume of travel provide ideal conditions for the spread of a virus.

 "There is little pre-existing natural immunity to H5N1 infection in the human population.
-Should the virus improve its transmissibility, the entire human population could be vulnerable to infection," the Maplecroft research said, the Independent
+Should the virus improve its transmissibility, the entire human population could be vulnerable to infection," the Maplecroft research said, the Independent reports.

 Maplecroft, however, also found that the U.K. has one of the highest capacities to contain a pandemic should one occur.